Module fiber

 csw

-), backtrace, total memory, used memory, fiber id (fid
+), backtrace, total memory, used memory, fiber ID (fid

 ), fiber name.
 If fiber.top is enabled or Tarantool was built withENABLE_FIBER_TOP